bennythejudge/argocd-challenge/task1/docs/MONITORING.md

 ## Production considerations

 This setup is intentionally minimal for a local demo.
-For production:
+Several changes would be needed to use this setup in a production environment.
+Some ideas:

 - Move namespace labels (`monitoring: "true"`) into declarative manifests instead of the imperative `kubectl label` in the Taskfile.
 - Add persistent storage and HA (2+ Prometheus/Alertmanager replicas) — current setup uses ephemeral storage with 7-day retention, single replica.